The Difference Between Kendall-Jackson Avant and Vintner's Reserve Wines

 “Avant” means “before” in French.
-There are several ideas behind using “avant” as the header of one of the latest collections.
-One is that this word is meant to signify what wine tastes like before and without new oak impact.
-(New oak aromas and flavors typically come across to the sipper as smelling like toast, vanilla and chocolate layered over the fruit flavors inherent to the white wine.)
+There are several ideas behind using “avant” as the header of one of the latest Kendall-Jackson collections.
+One is that this word is meant to signify what wine tastes like before - and so without - new oak impact.
+(New oak aromas and flavors typically come across smelling like toast, vanilla and caramel layered over the fruit flavors inherent to the white wine.)

 Here is where the cart pulls in front of the horse.
 Because, when Jess Jackson created the Vintner’s Reserve Chardonnay back in 1982, he was following the same, visionary strategy but in a totally opposite way.
 That first Vintner’s Reserve was a varietal wine (a wine made from a single grape variety) that proudly bore the name of its grape on its label.
 Most wines at the time were blends of varieties with either fantasy names or names piggy-backing on famous French wine regions.
-Also unique, the first and the subsequent Vintner’s Reserve wines were made with the kiss of hand-crafted, French oak barrels.
+Also unique, the first and the subsequent Vintner’s Reserve wines were made with the gentle kiss of hand-crafted, French oak barrels.
 In fact, these hand-crafted barrels are so important to the original Vintner’s Reserve wines of Kendall-Jackson that Jess ultimately purchased a stave mill in France.